kalliste/projectnotes/gamingrig/gamingpc.md

 https://www.newegg.com/seagate-exos-x18-st18000nm000j-18tb/p/1B4-00VK-00616

-If the storage is to be used directly with the Steam Deck, a separate USB 3 drive dock with UASP support and its own power would make sense
+Particularly if the storage is to be used either for backups or directly with the Steam Deck, a separate USB 3 drive dock with UASP support and its own power would make sense.

 https://www.amazon.com/Sabrent-External-Docking-Station-EC-UBLB/dp/B075GJ3P3B/